Lucas-Dunker/Stem-Separator-AMT/README.md

-Create a Sample direcotry, and add your wav file there.
+Create a Sample directory on the same level as main.ipynb, and add your wav file there.